 No one at Tattu, we’d imagine, is following customers home in Leeds, Birmingham, Edinburgh and Manchester and holding them hostage until they write a great review.
 Customers are perhaps being encouraged to do this, though at PDQ Funding where we help a lot of businesses turnaround their fortunes, we’d imagine customers doing it of their own volition.

-Food, service and ambience so good that you want to tell others about it online.
+Food is good tell others about it online.